brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 Of course, switching back from Vercel to Netlify involved some fiddling, [DNS](https://en.wikipedia.org/wiki/Domain_Name_System)-wise[^DNSSECoff], but it was worthwhile.
 (My domain's old DNS records from the first time around were still there in the account, so that helped a little.)
 And so, earlier today, this site came home to Netlify.

 [^DNSSECoff]: While switching from Netlify's domain name servers to Google's during the site move to Vercel, I'd also activated [DNS System Security Extensions (DNSSEC)](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions).
 When I first began to return the site to Netlify and point my domain to Netlify's name servers because [that apparently works best with its CDN](https://css-tricks.com/using-your-domain-with-a-netlify-hosted-site/), I found that I first had to *de*-activate DNSSEC---and, quoting [the appropriate Google Support page](https://support.google.com/domains/answer/6387342?hl=en): "When you turn on DNSSEC, it takes roughly 2 hours for DNSSEC to activate completely.
 When you turn it off, there's a delay of up to 2 **days** before deactivation."
 [Emphasis added.]
-As it turned out, it took *every bit* of two days.
-Lesson learned.
+As it turned out, it took a full day.
+Anyway, lesson learned.

 As a result, the post title---"Goodbye, hello"---turned out to be a little more nuanced than I'd originally intended.
 However things turned out, I am happy to be back within Netlify's "old" but comfy confines and no longer watching its bustling, friendly community from the outside, remembering all too fondly how nice it felt to be even an insignificant part of it.